wolfcatworkshop/code-sketchbook/index.md

 With a small modification the previous sketch turned into the quarter-circles version of Truchet tiles.

-The islands created by this version have their own creative merits:
+The random islands created by this version have their own creative merits:

 [![day twentyone Instagram](./images/day-021.jpg)](https://www.instagram.com/p/BqdKb86gTJX/)

 ### Last week and final thoughts

 The deadline for another project I had to complete was looming over me so I couldn't code for the last days of november.
 But if you are a fan of My Neighbor Totoro you should see [this piece I made](https://www.instagram.com/p/Bq8_RjxgMpf/).

 Nonetheless I feel I packed some good experiments for a month.
 I wanted to use p5js because it's so easy to open a browser window and start coding, it also makes the sketches easily shareable.
 The downside here being the ability to export digital fabrication files (such as SVG's).
 [Zenozeng's](https://github.com/zenozeng/p5.js-svg) library does the trick but one has to dig for older versions of p5js and it will slow things downs and break sometimes (also watch for the ellipse function, you have to specify both width and height otherwise things don't work).
 If the only goal was to get usable PDF's using the desktop version of Processing might be a better choice.

-If you are looking for SVG capable javaScript platforms there are many other options to explore such as [maker.js](https://maker.js.org/), [two.js](https://two.js.org/), [openJScad](https://openjscad.org/), [paper.js](http://paperjs.org/), dig into PDFKit to get a very processing-like feeling to SVG construction or use [Autodesk's Creative Platform](https://api.tinkercad.com/libraries/1vxKXGNaLtr/0/docs/index.html) in Tinkercad.
+If you are looking for SVG capable javaScript platforms there are many other options to explore such as [maker.js](https://maker.js.org/), [two.js](https://two.js.org/), [openJScad](https://openjscad.org/), [paper.js](http://paperjs.org/), dig into [PDFKit](http://pdfkit.org/) to get a very processing-like feeling to SVG construction or use [Autodesk's Creative Platform](https://api.tinkercad.com/libraries/1vxKXGNaLtr/0/docs/index.html) in Tinkercad.
 Althought it was tempting to go in these directions I stuck with p5 for this round, well, except for [this experiment](https://www.instagram.com/p/Bq1ZMh7AIjH/) using Tinkercad blocks.

-Thanks!
+Thanks for looking!

 Federico.